Code-Institute-Submissions/Practical-Python-milestone-project/testing.md

 * used print statemeent to see the users scores before and after.

-* used print statement and for loops compare the users objects and leaderboard sorting functions to verify that sore worked.
+* used print statement and for loops compare the users objects and leaderboard sorting functions to verify that score worked.

 * used print statements to watch gamewinner() build a dealer's hand.